woven-visionai/wts-dataset/README.md

 ### Update List <a name="update"></a>

+- [x] List of main views used for annotation.
 - [ ] First frame bbox for each segment.
 (70% provided)
 - [ ] Generated bbox for target pedesrian and vehicle.
 - [ ] Evaluation code.